Ioana Baiu always knew that she would become a physician, just like her great-grandmother.

 “One day I peeked into a room where a heart bypass was about to begin.
 The surgeon stepped out and said, ‘Come in, let me show you,’” she says.
 “I watched him perform the entire surgery.
 When the heart started beating again, I got goosebumps and thought, “This is what I want to do with my life!’”

-She entered Harvard Medical School with the initial intent of becoming a surgeon; however, her medical training was not in thoracic surgery.
+After high school and college, she entered Harvard Medical School with the initial intent of becoming a surgeon; however, her medical training was not in thoracic surgery.

 “In medical school, I didn’t really have any female surgeon mentors, so I swayed from surgery and trained in pediatrics instead,” she recalls.
 “Also, women becoming surgeons was discouraged.
 I was told that if I wanted to have a life, a family, kids or anything like that I should stay away from surgery, so I thought I would do pediatric cardiology and fix little kids’ hearts.”